koaning/kadro/readme.md

 # kadro.py

-### Kadro is currently in active development.
-No full test coverage yet.
+### Kadro is still in some development.
+A few methods are still missing.

 > Kadro means frame in esperanto.